Izaakwltn/resolre/README.md

 mi  | +   | Increment the current cell
 fa  | -   | Decrement the current cell
-so  | .   | Print the corresponding ascii character to the value of the current cell la  | ,   | Take one byte of input, store its value in the current cell si  | [   | Start loop, if the current cell's value is 0, end loop. ut  | ]   | If cell is non-zero, go back to the start of the loop, else continue past.
+so  | .   | Print the corresponding ascii character to the value of the current cell la  | [   | Start loop, if the current cell's value is 0, end loop. si  | ]   | If cell is non-zero, go back to the start of the loop, else continue past.

 ### Navigating the Project: